nuetzliches/spocr/docs/content/3.reference/env-bootstrap.md

 ## Authoritative Template (`.env.example`)

 The template is the single source of truth for available keys.
 Comment sections are grouped by feature area (core configuration, optional flags, auto-update control, diagnostics).
 When a key graduates from preview, update the template and this page together.
+JSON helpers now ship enabled by default, so no opt-in keys remain for that feature area.

 ### Stable Keys